jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "They like you.
 Even my dad, and he doesn't like anyone."

-"Your mom cried four separate times."
+"Your mom cried, like, four separate times."

 "She's emotional about big decisions.
 Reminds her of her own."
 I leaned against the porch railing.
 "Are you okay?
 Really?"